Wieslaw Kavhukatema Biography -Pindula

 |Hughes Kavhukatema (brother)

 Wieslaw Kavhukatema is a former member of the Zimbabwe Republic Police.
-Before his resignation, he was a constable based in Ruwa, Harare.
+Before he left the police force he was a constable based in Ruwa, Harare.
 In October 2020, Kavhukatema reportedly released confidential information into the public domain through social media before the official release.

 Background